Benefits of Thai Massage

 At this point I am supposed to state that the therapist has to be well trained.
 Although it is certainly true that training and a good repertoire of skills are important, there is more to it than logging hundreds of hours of schooling.
 There is another factor involved.

 The technical training is just not enough!
-There are some skills that can be learned, and there are some skills which only develop with lots of experience.
+There are some skills that can be learned, and there are some skills that only develop with lots of experience.

 Not every therapist develops those.